NEW ZEALAND FAMILY ADVENTURE HOLIDAY

 - Explore Auckland, the 'City of Sails' and jump on a ferry to your favourite offshore island

 - Dig your own hot pool in the Coromandel Peninsula and marvel at the beauty of Cathedral Cove

 - Explore rolling green hills in the ‘shire’

-- Discover explosive geothermal activity in Rotorua with the opportunity to experience a Māori cultural show and Hangi feast
+- Discover geothermal activity in Rotorua or experience an optional Māori performance and Hangi feast

 - Enjoy the serene beauty and water sports activities around Lake Taupo